Adaptive Momentum and Nonlinear Damping for Neural Network Training: Update Rules for Splitting

 The discrete-time optimizers are constructed using first-order Lie-Trotter operator splitting.
-Specifically, for iKFAD, we employ the CDBA composition, while CD follows a C'D'BA sequence.
-CADAM utilizes a C'D'BAE ordering, where E represents the update for the second-moment estimate.
-While higher-order symmetric splittings (such as the second-order Strang splitting) exist, we find that these first-order compositions are sufficient to preserve the qualitative dissipative structure of the continuous dynamics while maintaining a low computational cost per iteration.
-In each case, the full update $z_{n+1} = \Phi_{\delta t}(z_n)$ is obtained by the sequential application of the analytical sub-flows detailed in Table~\ref{tab:splitting_updates_concise}.
+Specifically, iKFAD uses the CDBA composition, CD follows a C'D'BA sequence and CADAM uses a C'D'BAE composition.
+Higher-order symmetric splittings, such as the second-order Strang splitting, could also be used, but these first-order compositions give simple explicit schemes with low computational cost per iteration.
+In each case, the full update $z_{n+1} = \Phi_{\delta t}(z_n)$ is obtained by the sequential application of the sub-step updates detailed in Table~\ref{tab:splitting_updates_concise}.

+The C' update in Table~\ref{tab:splitting_updates_concise} follows by solving the scalar equation $\dot{p}_i = - c p_i^3$ component-wise.
+Separating variables and integrating yields